fazreil/presentation/README.md

 - what makes a good DevOps guy?
 - how many DevOps should a team has?
 - is the DevOps guy also the infra guy?

+--

+### devops guy
+put devops burger here

+--

+### devops guy
+- make fun of the devs
+- also make fun of the ops (infra)
+- devops can do both
+- one day they may also have management skills
+-

+--

+###

 ---